-4.1 This report provides financial performance information on a wide range of services monitored by the Adult Social Care Committee.
+- 4.1 This report provides financial performance information on a wide range of services monitored by the Adult Social Care Committee.
 Many of these services have a potential impact on residents or staff from one or more protected groups.
-The Council pays due regard to the need to eliminate unlawful discrimination, promote equality of opportunity and foster good relations.

-- 4.2 This report outlines a number of risks that impact on the ability of Adult Social Services to deliver services within the budget available.
+The Council pays due regard to the need to eliminate unlawful discrimination, promote equality of opportunity and foster good relations. - 4.2 This report outlines a number of risks that impact on the ability of Adult Social Services to deliver services within the budget available.
 These risks include the following: - a) pressure on services from a demand led service where number of service users continues to increase, and in particular the number of older people age 85+ is increasing at a greater rate compared to other age bands, with the same group becoming increasingly frail and suffering from multiple health conditions - b) The ability to deliver the forecast savings, in addition to continuing to need to implement some recurrent savings from previous years to help reduce the overspend - c) The cost of transition cases, those service users moving into adulthood, have not been fully identified - d) The impact of pressures within the health system, through both increased levels of demand from acute hospitals and the impact of decisions due to current financial deficits in health provider and commissioning organisations - e) In any forecast there are assumptions made about the risk and future patterns of expenditure.
-These risks reduce and the patterns of expenditure become more defined as the financial year progresses and as a result of the reduced risk the forecast becomes more accurate - f) The continuing pressure from the provider market to review prices and risk of challenge - g) The impact of health and social care integration including Transforming Care Plans, which aims to move people with learning disabilities who are currently inpatients within the health service to community settings
+These risks reduce and the patterns of expenditure become more defined as the financial year progresses and as a result of the reduced risk the forecast becomes more accurate - f) The ability to be able to commission appropriate home support packages due to market provision, resulting in additional costs - g) The continuing pressure from the provider market to review prices and risk of challenge - h) The impact of health and social care integration including Transforming Care Plans, which aims to move people with learning disabilities who are currently inpatients within the health service to community settings